semantic-flow/sflo-dendron-notes/sflo.conv.chatgpt.2025-06-23-namespace-to-thing-mutation.md

     When you add future roles (catalogs, redirects, embed flags), just drop them in here—no new files or DSL needed.

     Declarative overrides
-    If you ever need to override auto-detection (e.g. force isContainer: false on a data-heavy Thing), you can list exact facets in _sflow.
+    If you ever need to override auto-detection (e.g. force isContainer: false on a data-heavy Thing), you can list exact facets in _sflo.

     Tool-friendly
     Your scanner becomes: